HurricaneLabs/python-libweb/README.rst

-ffglibweb - A library for parsing the web
+libweb - A library for parsing the web
 ======================================

 libweb is, simply, a parsing engine for the web.
 The goal of the libweb project